How to Overcome Smartphone Addiction in Children – 9 best tips

 1. Recognize the signs of smartphone addiction.
 These can include feeling irritable or anxious when not using the phone, struggling to concentrate on tasks, and using the phone more often than intended.

 2. Talk to your child about phone usage.
-Let them know that you’re concerned about their addiction and explain why it’s important to cut back.
+Tell them you’re concerned about their addiction and explain why cutting back is important.

-3. Set limits on how much time your child can spend on their phone each day.
+3. Set limits on how much time your child can spend on their phone daily.
 Start with a reasonable amount of time and gradually decrease it if necessary.

-4. Encourage your child to find other activities to do instead of using their phone.
+4. Encourage your child to find other activities instead of using their phone.
 This could include spending time outside, reading, or playing a sport.

 Use Parental Control Apps

-6. Enforce the rules by taking away the phone or device if they are not following them.
+- Enforce the rules by removing the phone or device if they are not following them.

 Create Alternative Activities